jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 - Then, Load Balancer will forward a new request to appropriate EC2 instance over HTTP since now the traffic is within secure private network.

-- The load balancer uses an X.509 certificate (SSL/TLS server certificate).
+- Load balancer uses an X.509 certificate (SSL/TLS server certificate).
 - Certificates can be managed by ACM (AWS Certificate Manager).
 - You can upload your own certificates.
 - HTTPS Listener: